MrBananaPants/StarTracker/README.md

 # Bugs / problems

 - APK needs to be signed.
-- Text in about / FAQ page becomes unreadable when using dark mode.
 - The timer sometimes keeps counting even when it's turned off.